Guides

 Check Job Status

-Don't assume jobs succeed - always check status:
+Don't assume jobs succeed - use exceptions and result attributes:

 # Handle failure